Premier League Cheat Sheet: A tip for every match this weekend

 Join to place betsJoin today

-Dan Fitch has analysed the Opta stats to bring you a tip for every Premier League match and he likes the price of Brighton to inflict another defeat upon Sheffield United.
+Dan Fitch can't understand why Liverpool are favourites at Manchester United, as he uses Opta stats to bring you a tip for every Premier League game this weekend...

-“Sheffield United’s 26 defeats this season is already the joint-most they’ve suffered in a single league campaign, while their 12 home defeats is the outright most they’ve ever had in a season.”
+“Liverpool boss Jürgen Klopp has managed away at Man Utd without ever winning more times than any other opponent in his managerial career (6 – D4 L2).”

-A victory would go a long way towards Brighton staying up and you can back them to do so at 1.774/5.
+Given the respective form of the teams, it seems strange that Liverpool are favourites.
+Back Manchester United in the Draw No Bet market at 2.26/5.

 Live on Sky Sports Main Event